DUNE-DAQ/microservices/ers-protobuf-dbwriter/README.md

-`dbwriter.py` is the script responsible for taking the ERS messages from kafka and writing to a postgreSQL database so that the messages can be displayed in a grafana dashboard.
+`dbwriter.py` is the script responsible for taking the ERS messages from the broker and writing to a postgreSQL database so that the messages can be displayed in a grafana dashboard.
 The secrets to connect to the database are obtained from environment variables.
 To run it manually do: